hiddenspirit/visualsubsync/README.md

 SRT/VTT and SSA/ASS subtitle formats are supported.

 ## Installation instructions ##
-Just use the all-inclusive installer available at the [download page](https://bitbucket.org/spirit/visualsubsync/downloads).
+Just use the latest all-inclusive installer available at the [download page](https://bitbucket.org/spirit/visualsubsync/downloads).
 It should take care of everything, including codecs.

 ## Added features ##